chain4travel/camino-docs/docs/faq/glossary.md

 The backbone of the Camino Messenger infrastructure.
 Essentially, it's a server relaying messages between bots.
 Currently, Matrix messenger server is used.

+## Camino Messenger Account

+The Camino Messenger Account is a smart contract (actually an ensemble of smart contracts), acting as the financial backbone of the [Partner Configuration](#partner-configuration), holding the funds designated for trading on behalf of the Partner on the Camino Messenger, and paying / receiving payment amounts for bookings.
+It also stores all configuration settings such as the services offered and wanted (and their versions), the applicable service fees and the accepted currencies.
+It also maintains a list of the wallets of the off-chain bots with which the Partner's systems interact with the Messenger.

 ## Camino Messenger Protocol